dnbaker/minicore/python/README.md

 ## Multithreading

-By default, minocore uses the environmental variable `OMP\_NUM\_THREADS` number of threads.
+By default, minicore uses the environmental variable `OMP\_NUM\_THREADS` number of threads.
-This can be checked or changed within Python by accessing/modifying the `minocore.n_threads` object, or via `get_num_threads` and `set_num_threads`.
+This can be checked or changed within Python by accessing/modifying the `minicore.n_threads` object, or via `get_num_threads` and `set_num_threads`.

 Example:

 ```
-import minocore as mc
+import minicore as mc
 mc.set_num_threads(40)  # Sets the number of threads to be 40
 howmany = mc.get_num_threads()
 assert howmany == 40